-Deployment as MP interface
+Deployment as MPI

-The MP interface provides the data transfer between CPUs and PCs.
-In a bus communication you may transfer programs and data between the CPUs interconnected via MPI.
+The MPI provides the data transfer between CPUs and PCs.
+In a bus communication you may transfer program and data between the CPUs interconnected via MPI.
 Connecting a common MPI cable, the MPI jack supports the full MPI functionality.